 - Specialized training and instruction for employees that require job-specific knowledge and skills to be able to continue employment and/or advance in their fields.

-- Support for those employees that require, for example, counseling on work-related issues and assistance in removing various barriers to continued and rewarding employment.
+- Support for those employees that require, for example, counseling on work-related issues and organizing major events, and assistance in removing various barriers to continued and rewarding employment.